nonchalanty/red-algae/commands/useful-commands-and-steps.md

 ##gff-version 3
 ```

-then go back, link the file and attempt to add as a track using flatfile to json:
+then go back, link the file (not shown here!) and attempt to add as a track using flatfile to json:
 ```
 cd -
 ./bin/flatfile-to-json.pl \